 The control during normal mode is according the INEN0x and INEN1x bits in the input enable register #11.
 See [Table 8](#).

-An input deglitcher is provided at each control input to avoid high frequency control of the outputs.
-The internal signal is called iNx.
+An input deglitcher is provided at each control input in order to avoid high frequency control of the outputs.
+The internal signal is called iINx.

 The channel control (CHx) can be summarized: